vucinatim/text-to-image-to-sound/README.md

 ### Running example

-Run the following command to authenticate your token
+Run the following command to authenticate your token (this might not be needed)

 ```bash
 huggingface-cli login